kingsor/mdwiki/NextSteps-OpenedTabs.md

 * [Working with asynchronous methods in C#](http://gigi.nullneuron.net/gigilabs/working-with-asynchronous-methods-in-c/) (Oct 1, 2017) - In this article, we’ll go through various different scenarios in which async/await can be used.

-## Working Remotely
-* [How we stay connected as a remote company](https://about.gitlab.com/2016/12/05/how-we-stay-connected-as-a-remote-company/) (Dec 5, 2016) - Open communication and strong relationships are key to our company culture – here's how we achieve these remotely.
-* [The Remote Manifesto](https://about.gitlab.com/2015/04/08/the-remote-manifesto/) (Apr 8, 2015) - At GitLab we love to work remotely, but that means we need to communicate as effectively as possible.
-The following are GitLab's eight principles for modern teams working remotely.
-* [Working Remotely at GitLab: An update](https://about.gitlab.com/2016/03/04/remote-working-gitlab/) (Mar 4, 2016) - In April 2015, we published the Remote Manifesto on our blog.
-There were 9 people in the company at that time, which means we've grown over 600% during that time, with 54 people on our team as I write this.

 ### AWS, working with
 * [10-Minute Tutorials](https://aws.amazon.com/getting-started/tutorials) - 10-Minute Tutorials are simple “Hello, World!” technical documents to help you get hands-on with AWS.